Reviewed by: awaiting review

 In which state is ketone formation predominant?

-Insulin:glucagon ratio is high
+When insulin:glucagon ratio is high

 | |

-Primarily anabolic state of BMR
+Primarily anabolic state of basal metabolic rate

 | |